 Now this is quite a vision.
-Just imagine Batman sipping on his Piña Colada in the middle of some ocean, or riding a rollercoaster in Port Aventura, or dancing in the club post dancing at home with friends, by his own disco ball.
-The latter Batman is myself enjoying a bodysuit I wouldn’t normally wear on a Wednesday and dreaming about the first two.
+Just imagine Batman sipping his Piña Colada in the middle of some ocean, or riding a rollercoaster in Port Aventura, or dancing in the club post dancing at home with friends, by their own disco ball.
+The latter Batman is myself enjoying a bodysuit I wouldn’t normally wear on a Wednesday evening and dreaming about the first two.

 But a bodysuit I would definitely wear for Halloween.

 In the role of the first two, sipping and riding, is Christian Bale in Christopher Nolan’s trilogy.
-I dream about the part of sipping and riding, obviously, am in awe of the artistic action, yet wish for each of us to want to be Batman in his own kind of Gotham.
+I dream about the sipping and riding part, obviously, as I was saying, am in awe of the artistic action, yet wish for each of us to want to be Batman in our own kind of Gotham.

-It is unanimously believed that kids enjoy costuming more than adults do, but could it possibly be true?
+It is unanimously believed that kids enjoy a good costume more than adults do, but is it true, though?
 I don’t think so.
 Kids enjoy everything anyway because that’s what kids do.
-Adults, on the other hand, can’t just randomly get out of the house dressed as unicorns or Joker.
+At all times.
+Kudos to all of you everywhere!
+Adults can’t just randomly get out of the house dressed as unicorns or Joker.
+Or can they?

 When thinking of disguising, Jerry Seinfeld’s bit on Superman comes to mind, every single time.